Python-Crash-Course/Python201/Session 0 - Git/git.md

 In VS Code you can see that the current branch changed to `readme`.
 In Git Bash you can get the same info by running `git branch`.

 **Open the markdown file `README.md` and write something in it.**
 A README is often used in repositories on GitHub to explain what the repository is and how it can be used.
 You could put a text that explains the purpose of your repository.

 See a guide for writing markdown [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 **When you reach a state you want to record, `stage` the changes and `commit` with a message.**

 Make as many commits as you desire.
-It's a good idea to commit often, keep commits in logical chunks and write concise and clear messages.
+Keep commits in logical chunks and write concise and clear messages.
+Only committed changes are shared.

 ---

 ## Exercise 10

 You have now done a number of commits on the `readme` branch.
 Suppose you are done working with it for now.
 It's time to `merge` the changes into `master`.

-Recall that merging has to be done from the branch that wis to be merged *into*.
+Recall that merging has to be done from the branch that is to be merged *into*.

 **Checkout the `master` branch**